Bladder catheterization is used to do the following:

 Relative contraindications are the following:

-Urethral reconstruction or bladder surgery
+Urethral reconstruction, prostate surgery, or bladder surgery

-Catheterization of the urethra begins with carefully cleaning the urethral meatus with an antibacterial solution.
+Catheterization of the urethra begins with carefully cleansing the urethral meatus with an antibacterial solution.
 Then, using strict sterile technique, the catheter is lubricated with sterile gel and gently advanced through the urethra into the bladder.
 Lidocaine gel may be injected through the male urethra before the catheter is passed to help relieve discomfort.
 (See also How To Catheterize the Urethra in Women How To Do Urethral Catheterization in a Female Urethral catheterization is the standard method of accessing the urinary bladder.
 A flexible catheter is passed retrograde through the urethra into the bladder.
 Several types of catheters are... read more and How To Do Urethral Catheterization in Males How To Do Urethral Catheterization in a Male Urethral catheterization is the standard method of accessing the urinary bladder.
 A flexible catheter is passed retrograde through the urethra into the bladder.
 Several types of catheters are... read more .)

 Complications of bladder catheterization include all of the following:

 Urethral or bladder trauma with bleeding or microscopic hematuria (common)